Tag

 AA games have become fairly uncommon in recent years, but when they do show up, they tend to be quite special.
 Kena: Bridge of Spirits is gorgeous considering it was developed by a relatively small team, and pretty graphics are far from the only thing this game gets right.
 The story follows a spirit guide who must free souls in order to stop the spread of corruption, which is slowly corroding a peaceful and beautiful village.
 As far as premises are concerned, Kena is nothing too unusual; however, the game creates a world overflowing with personality, both in terms of environmental detail and NPCs.

-Following a classic action-adventure formula, Kena incorporates exploration, combat, platforming, and puzzles.
+Following a classic -adventure formula, Kena incorporates exploration, combat, platforming, and puzzles.
 While not bringing anything substantially new to any of these elements, Ember Labs generally does an admirable job in each area.
 The gameplay does suffer from the occasional difficulty spike when it comes to the story’s bosses, but the fights themselves are largely enjoyable.

 word image 2500 6